flaming8/CrocNTell/README.md

 The Northern Territory is known for its rich outback, tropical towns, and ancient Aboriginal culture, making it an ideal destination in Australia.
 However, it’s also home to **over 100,000 saltwater crocodiles**, up from just 3,000 in the 1970s.
 With **five crocodiles per kilometre** of waterway, these **apex predators**, which can live up to 70 years and grow over 7 meters long, pose a serious threat to local communities and tourists.
 Between 2005 and 2018, there were 17 reported crocodile-related fatalities, including a tragic incident in 2024 when a young girl was fatally attacked near Mango Creek.

-**Croc N Tell** provides the tools to **navigate the Northern Territory safely**, offering **real-time data** on crocodile locations, and an intuitive platform for **reporting sightings**.
+**CrocNTell** provides the tools to **navigate the Northern Territory safely**, offering **real-time data** on crocodile locations, and an intuitive platform for **reporting sightings**.
 By providing reliable and easy-to-access information, our goal is to increase awareness and **reduce the risks** associated with crocodile encounters.

 ### 💡 Solution
 ![App Logo](./images/logo/resized_logo.png)

-Croc N Tell is a mobile app designed to provide real-time information on crocodile sightings, empowering communities to stay safe and informed.
+CrocNTell is a mobile app designed to provide real-time information on crocodile sightings, empowering communities to stay safe and informed.
 It allows users to both access vital data and contribute by reporting their own crocodile encounters, creating a community-driven platform for safety.

 The app stands out for its ease of use and accessibility.
 Users can submit reports without the hassle of signing in, making it particularly suitable for all age groups, including the elderly.
 This design choice ensures quick reporting and broad participation in crocodile awareness efforts.
 The interface is color-coded in green and orange to represent crocodiles and the Northern Territory, respectively.